-A healthy and happy human can sustain prolonged effort – mentally or physically – with a sense of enthusiasm.
+Ideally, a healthy human should be able to sustain prolonged effort – mentally or physically – with a sense of enthusiasm:

 If the answer to the above questions is “no,” you probably lack stamina.
 The motivational video lower within this article can help you get started.

-The secret to having endurance – and a cohesively high energy-level – involves good self-care.
+The secret to having stamina – a cohesively high energy level – involves good self-care.

-But in today’s busier world, we need to use a different set of protocols in order to enjoy a robust physical and emotional health that can be sustained.
+But in today’s busier world, we need to use a different set of protocols to enjoy robust physical and emotional stamina – and so that health can be sustained.

 Many of us keep postponing improved self-care.